serge-21/Base/tasks/carry_luggage/README.md

 source devel/setup.bash
 roslaunch carry luggage main.launch
 ```
-This should launch a simulation with the robot ready to execute the state machine.
+This should launch a simulation with the robot ready to detect pointing.
+Please adjust the simulation in gazebo to suit your needs.